villesundell/villesundell/my-erdős-and-other-numbers.md

  * Jari Jaanto, who was a co-owner of [Sulake](https://www.is.fi/tyoelama/art-2000000816767.html) with...
  * Benchmark, which was a co-owner of [Cyanogen Inc.](https://www.geekwire.com/2013/cyanogenmod-raises-22m/) with...
  * a16z, which is co-owned by Marc Andreessen.

+## Sources for Graphs
+Feel free to use the [Mermaid source](https://gist.github.com/villesundell/8c03792b10a84c54df0eeee80b6e51c0) (CC0) to publish your graphs.
+You can also use [the SVG](https://jumpshare.com/v/siA0eqg1Yj1bxIVv4twK) (unfortunately released under non-permissive [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) because CC BY-SA pictures were used).

 ## Combinations